Your Fault Review: Completely Nonsensical, Terribly Acted

 Your Fault Review: Gabriel Guevara, Gabriela Andrada

 Your Fault features some new characters – Briar and Sofia.
 Neither of whom is given any sort of character background for you to care.
 They are added just to add tension to the story and make the protagonists bicker over nothing.
-It’s supposed to make you care for the characters and their issues but it has the opposite effect, making you question why anyone would find this dysfunction and toxicity romantic in any way.
+It’s supposed to make you care for the characters and their issues, but it has the opposite effect, making you question why anyone would find this dysfunction and toxicity romantic in any way.

 The problem also presents with its acting.
-None of the actors are good enough to make any sort of impact on the audience.
+None of the actors is good enough to make any sort of impact on the audience.
 The cartoonish stories are made worse by the truly terrible and wooden acting, especially by the protagonists.
 They either look uninterested or are just plain terrible, with no emotions being portrayed on their faces.
 The film makes you feel nothing – neither love nor thrills and the drama is stale and overdone, leaving you feeling thoroughly annoyed.

 Final Thoughts